tektutor/kubernetes-may-2021/Day1/README.md

 sudo mv ./kubectl /usr/local/bin
 ```

-### Test if kubectl is able to communicate with Minikube cluster as regular user
+### Test if kubectl is able to communicate with Minikube cluster as a regular user
 ```
 kubectl get nodes
 kubectl get pods -n kube-system